 Roth IRA Conversion – Key Takeaways

-- A Roth Conversion is defined as the process of transferring pre-tax IRA savings into an after-tax Roth IRA account.
+• A Roth Conversion is defined as the process of transferring pre-tax IRA savings into an after-tax Roth IRA account, paying taxes in the year of the transfer.

-- This strategy is best suited for those in lower tax brackets, especially those who control their income levels and sources.
+• This strategy is best suited for those in lower tax brackets and especially those who have control over their income levels and sources.

 Speak With a Trusted Advisor